 Protecting yourself against bullying

-Protective self-care strategies you can use if you’re experiencing bullying or harassment at or outside of work.
+Here are protective self-care strategies you can use both at work and outside of work.

 Share on

-Your mental and emotional well-being will likely be affected when you’re experiencing bullying.
+Your mental and emotional well-being will likely be affected when you believe you’re the target of bullying behaviour.
 These situations can also have a significant impact on your productivity and interactions with others.
+Yet sometimes it can be very difficult to prove the behaviour is causing harm – there may be insufficient conclusive or objective evidence.

-Even after reporting bullying, the behaviours may continue and the situation may not be addressed quickly or effectively.
-If your complaint is dismissed or ignored, you may feel powerless, hopeless and isolated.
+Even if you report what you perceive to be bullying or harassment, you may not be able to stop the behaviours or get the situation addressed effectively.
+If your complaint is dismissed or ignored, you may feel more powerless, hopeless and isolated.
 If conflict resolution is offered to address bullying it may be a long or sometimes uncomfortable process.

-No matter what processes or supports are available in the workplace, protecting your health and productivity can help you cope until the situation is resolved.
+No matter what processes or supports are available in the workplace, protecting your health and productivity can also help you cope.
 At a time when it may feel you’re subjected to behaviours outside of your control, there are steps you can take.
-Options include describing your perceptions objectively, de-stressing outside of work and increasing your self-care.
+Options include describing your perceptions clearly, de-stressing outside of work and increasing your self-care.
 When you’re better able to cope, you can make better decisions about whether to address, avoid or walk away from the bullying behaviour.

 Describing our perceptions

 We all have different perspectives.
 By describing the behaviour of others in terms of how you experience their actions – such as insensitive, inconsiderate, disrespectful or isolating – you can more objectively explain the situation to yourself or others.
-This also helps you to consider if there are other ways to interpret the behaviour.
 The following are some examples:

 • “When I see people rolling their eyes when I present an idea, I perceive this as inconsiderate of my contribution.”